-If you are looking for an easy and fun way to make a handmade gift, then this resin coasters project is for you!
+If you’re looking for an easy and fun way to make a handmade gift, then this resin coasters project is for you.

 If you’re asking yourself how to make epoxy coasters without making your own resin charms, don’t worry.
-You can make these coasters with found objects or just about anything!
+You can make these coasters with found objects.

 In the tutorial Using Pearl Ex with Resin Two Ways, we made a variety of resin leaves and shells using the same techniques.
 These are perfect for including in a resin coaster.

-Other small items such as bugs, beads, flowers, or buttons will work great, too.
+Other small items, such as bugs, beads, flowers, or buttons, will work great, too.
 The items will also need to be smaller than the coaster mold.
-The mold I’m using is 4” in diameter and 3/8” deep.

 Supplies for your how to make resin coasters project:

 For these resin coasters, I’m using the Resin Obsession super clear resin because it’s a great resin for crafts.
-It cures hard and durable, making it a great choice.
+It cures hard and durable and won’t dent when you use your coasters.

-The first thing you do for a project like this is to decide which side you want to be at the top of the coaster.
 If you want the side facing the table to be the top, you will need to put everything in upside down.
 Otherwise, if you want the side facing you to be the top, everything will be facing up.
 It can be much easier to arrange them the way you want if you have everything facing you since you can see exactly how it will look.
-With everything facing the table, you can lift the mold and look at it from underneath, but that can be risky while you have liquid uncured resin in it.

 Place the charms you want to use into the mold.
 See how they’ll fit and how you like them placed together.